microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 But unless you're an AI engineer, you don't need to care.
 You can just use networks with weights optimized by others.

 That covers probably 80% of applications.
-But if you do need to design your own NN and optimize weights, there are tools for that, like Tensorflow and Pytorch.
+But if you do need to design your own NN and optimize weights, there are tools for that, like Tensorflow and PyTorch.
 Hear about those in AIML40 and AIML50.

 ### SLIDE: Pre-Trained Convolutional NN